 To get started, you need to access the course that you have created, by clicking on it, in your Thrive Apprentice dashboard:

-Below the "Access Rules" section, you have the possibility to select a number of lessons that will be excluded from the restrictions you set up for this course.
+From the same "Access restrictions" tab you have the possibility to select a number of lessons that will be excluded from the restrictions you set up for this course.

 This means that you can offer the first lesson(s) to visitors who have not purchased the products that are needed for accessing the course.